 Chateau Noir is an example of his prettier outdoor landscapes, painted from his final home in Aix-en-Provence before his untimely death.
 With Cézanne’s importance to art unquestionable, his works at the MoMA are unmissable, what’s more, is they are simply wonderful just for what they are too.

 5 – Salvador Dali

 Salvador Dali, known for his weird and wacky surrealist art has many pieces in many museums across the world, however one painting of his stands out more than any other, a real masterpiece that is probably known better than the man himself.
 In other collections, Dali’s work is but a footnote, because they lack this one special painting.

-Persistence of Memory is Dali’s seminal masterpiece and considered the pinnacle of the movement.
-This is one of those pieces so recognizable that even if you know very little of art its cultural significance makes it instantly recognizable.
+Persistence of Memory is Dali’s seminal masterpiece and is considered the pinnacle of the movement.
+This is one of those pieces so recognizable that even if you know very little of art it’s cultural significance makes it instantly recognizable.
 The soft melting clocks against the harsh rock background.
 It is instantly thought-provoking, as you search to find meaning in the madness.

 One really notable element of the image is its size.
 This work is really quite tiny, it would be very easy to miss but normally is given away by the crowd drawn in by one of the most well-known artworks of the 20th Century.

 Warhol is defiantly on the border of Modern and Contemporary art and his Pop Art style is less attractive to us than the more traditional works of say, Monet, or Van Gogh.
 But the cultural impact Warhol made demands his work to be taken seriously.

 The Campbells Soup Cans are his most famous work and again they reside here in the MoMA, Here 32 near-identical images of the varying Soup flavors produced by Campbell’s show art can be whatever the artist says it is.
 Here, simply by repeating the same thing over and over the image transforms from a dull still life to a cultural masterpiece.